gadgetmies/flow-recipe/README.md

 # Flow Recipe

-Structured recipe modelling and algorithmic scheduling.
+A P2P collaborative cooking app with structured recipe modelling and algorithmic scheduling.

+Goals:
+* Enable people to cook together without stress and planning
-Goal: Create a format for describing cooking and baking recipes in a structured and accurate manner in order to enable programmatic scheduling and adaptation.
+* Create a format for describing cooking and baking recipes in a structured and accurate manner in order to enable programmatic scheduling and adaptation.

 ---